CARTE-Toronto/mlab-carte-ai-workshop-2025/docs/index.md

 ## Workshop Overview

-This program covers AI fundamentals through advanced agentic AI systems, with practical applications for business implementation.
-The workshop combines lectures, Laboratories, and strategic planning sessions to develop technical understanding and implementation strategies.
+This comprehensive 4-day program serves as your introduction to the rapidly evolving world of artificial intelligence and its transformative business applications.
+Whether you're new to AI or looking to deepen your understanding, this workshop provides a structured overview of key technologies, from foundational machine learning concepts to cutting-edge agentic AI systems.

+Through a carefully designed curriculum combining expert lectures, hands-on laboratories, and strategic planning sessions, you'll gain both the technical knowledge and practical skills needed to identify AI opportunities within your organization and develop concrete implementation strategies.

 ### Learning Objectives